shahir17/Marketspot/README.md

-this is a project based on swift
+This project is based on swift